william-santini/WiSSkHy/README.md

 ### Fill & Validate

-_(WiSSkHy-CoFi: Consistency & Filling — part of the WiSSkHy data toolbox)_
+_(RIO-CoFi: Consistency & Filling — part of the WiSSkHy data toolbox)_

 Tools for **time-series consistency analysis** and **gap filling** in hydrological and sediment datasets.
 The module builds, tests, and validates estimators (statistical, mechanistic, or machine learning) before any automated filling.